 The company has introduced an executive officer system in order to distinguish decision-making and supervision of business execution by the Board of Directors from the business execution functions of the business divisions.
 In accordance with the policies determined by the Board of Directors, the executive officers are responsible for carrying out the daily business operations of the company.
-In addition to Board of Directors' meetings, the company holds monthly Executive Committee meetings, consisting of the executive officers, to review business execution and to build consensus among the officers.
+In addition to Board of Directors' meetings, the company holds monthly Executive Committee meetings, consisting of the directors, executive officers, and standing members of the Audit and Supervisory Committee to review business execution and to build consensus among the officers.